michaelklishin/haskell-platform-chef-cookbook/README.md

 ## Attributes

 * `node[:ghc]:version`: GHC version. `"7.4.1"` by default.
-Keep in mind that Haskell Platform currently stringly checks GHC version to be equal to `7.4.1` and thus fails to build with GHC 7.4.2.
+Set to `"7.6.1"` to provision 7.6.
+Keep in mind that Haskell Platform may stringly check GHC version.

 ## Dependencies